sirstudiesalot/YouTube-Downloader/README.md

 # YouTube-Downloader
-A simple python project can be used for downloading videos from yt.
+A simple Python project can be used for downloading videos from Youtube.

+The project has a GUI for easy access.